Memesls/Memesls/README.md

 🫡  I'm a self-taught data analyst who can:

 - Query data using SQL at an advanced level.
-- Generate reports and perform data analysis using SQL, Excel, Power BI, and R.
+- Generate reports and perform data analysis using SQL, Excel, and Power BI.
 - Develop dashboards in Power BI or Excel.
 - Create compelling reports/presentations showcasing the data analysis findings.